- About Let Toys Be Toys

 - Parents – raising an issue with school

 Early learning toys are a fantastic way to introduce fundamental understandings and encourage creativity in very young minds.
 Sadly, even at this early stage, several toy makers and retailers are sorting their products according to the all too familiar pink and blue division.

-In this gift guide, we’ve picked out nine toys that help babies and toddlers grow their minds without restricting them according to gender.
+In this gift guide, we’ve picked out toys that help babies and toddlers grow their minds without restricting them according to gender.

 We believe all children should be able to choose freely the books they like best and we celebrate all the marvellous writers, illustrators, publishers and booksellers that avoid putting boy or girl labels on books.
 Here we list some of our favourite reads for the very small people in our lives.

 As well as being fun, STEM (Science, Technology, Engineering and Maths) toys and books are a great way to build skills such as problem solving, spatial awareness and critical thinking.

 We’ve chosen a range of toys and books to help curious children everywhere develop an interest in science and discovery.